Key message

 - Higher levels of education are associated with lower levels of racial intolerance.
 In Latin America, people with secondary education are 47% less likely to express racial intolerance compared with those who only have primary education.

-(Zuniga et al,.
-2007) - Training and recruiting teachers who reflect the diversity of students can help promote learning.
+(UNESCO, 2023) - Training and recruiting teachers who reflect the diversity of students can help promote learning.
 Studies show that when teachers’ ethnicity reflects that of the student body, there are improved learning outcomes, higher expectations and fewer disciplinary actions.

-(Economics of Education Review, 2015) - Black Studies courses benefit black students, even in predominantly white institutions.
+(Egalite et al, 2015) - Black Studies courses benefit black students, even in predominantly white institutions.
 Data revealed several benefits, including psychological empowerment, self determination, counterspaces, and community perpetuity.

 Chapham-Hilliard & Beasley, 2018) - Helping schools to implement education policies that support racially integrated schools has many social benefits.
 Such schools have been found to promote greater social cohesion and cross race relationships.